NonVideri/NonVideri.github.io/README.md

 ### EmojiAPI
 - A simple training API for performing CRUD actions on expression and animal emojis.

+### Message Mixer
+- A simple command-line app for encoding messages using a few simple ciphers.
+- single-encoder is used to encode using one method; enhanced-encoder is using all three of them.

 ### Algorithms and Data Structures
 - Contains various algorithms and data structures written in Javascript for training purposes.